Scaling limit of the directional conductivity of random resistor networks on simple point processes: Abstract

 \section{Abstract}

-We consider random resistor networks with nodes given by a simple point process on $\mathbb{R}^d$ and with random conductances.
+We consider random resistor networks with nodes given by a point process on $\mathbb{R}^d$ and with random conductances.
 The length range of the electrical filaments can be unbounded.
 We assume that the randomness is stationary and ergodic w.r.t.~the action of the group $\mathbb{G}$, given by $\mathbb{R}^d$ or $\mathbb{Z}^d$.
 This action is covariant w.r.t.~ translations on the Euclidean space.
-Under minimal assumptions we prove that a.s. the suitably rescaled directional conductivity of the resistor network along the principal directions of the effective homogenized matrix $D$ converges to the corresponding eigenvalue of $D$ times the intensity of the simple point process.
-We also prove the a.s. scaling limit of the conductivity along any direction perpendicular to the kernel of $D$ by suitably modifying the shape of the region of physical observation.
-Our results cover plenty of models including e.g. the standard conductance model on $\mathbb{Z}^d$, the Miller-Abrahams resistor network for conduction in amorphous solids (to which we can now extend the bounds in agreement with Mott's law previously obtained in \cite{CP1,FM,FSS} for Mott's random walk), resistor networks on the supercritical cluster in lattice and continuum percolations, resistor networks on crystal lattices and on Delaunay triangulations.
+Under minimal assumptions we prove that a.s. the suitably rescaled directional conductivity of the resistor network along the principal directions of the effective homogenized matrix $D$ converges to the corresponding eigenvalue of $D$ times the intensity of the point process. \rosso{More generally, we prove a quenched scaling limit of the directional conductivity along any vector $e\in {\rm Ker}(D) \cup {\rm Ker}(D)^\perp$}.
+Our results cover plenty of models including e.g. the standard conductance model on $\mathbb{Z}^d$ \rosso{(also with long filaments)}, the Miller-Abrahams resistor network for conduction in amorphous solids (to which we can now extend the bounds in agreement with Mott's law previously obtained in \cite{CP1,FM,FSS} for Mott's random walk), resistor networks on the supercritical cluster in lattice and continuum percolations, resistor networks on crystal lattices and on Delaunay triangulations.